tkumar07/GiftTrackr/README.md

 4. Push the branch to the origin.
 5. Submit a pull request.

-The contribution guide is outlined for developers interested in improving the app, suggesting that community contributions are welcomed and appreciated.
+Community contributions are welcomed and appreciated.